zachlp2016/little_shop/extensions.md

 ---

-## Downloadable Merchant User Lists (counts as 1 extension point)
+## Downloadable Merchant User Lists

-Merchants can generate a list of email addresses for all existing users who are not disabled who have ordered items from this merchant in the past.
-The 4 columns must include: their name, email address, and how much money they've spent on your items, and how much they've spent from all merchants.

-Merchants can generate a list of all new users who have never ordered from them before.
-Columns must include their name, email address, how much they've spent from other merchants, and how many orders they've made on the system.
+#### General Goals

+On their dashboards, Merchants can access CSV-style data of their existing customers or users who have never bought from them ("potential customers").

+#### Completion Criteria

+1. The list of existing customers should generate 4 columns of data in a CSV format.
+Columns will include:
+  - user name
+  - email address
+  - how much money they've spent on items sold by this merchant
+  - how much money they've spent on items from all merchants
+1. The list of potential customers should generate 4 columns of data in a CSV format.
+Columns will include:
+  - user name
+  - email address
+  - how much money they've spent on items from all merchants
+  - total number of orders made by this user
+1. Deactivated users should not be included in these lists of data.
+1. CSV data should sort users alphabetically by name.
-These user lists should be downloadable CSV files, one user per line in the CSV.
+1. Each user should be on a separate line in the CSV data.

-#### Mod 2 Learning Goals reflected:

-- Database relationships and migrations
-- ActiveRecord
-- Software Testing
-- HTML/CSS layout and styling

-## Merchant Statistics as charts (counts as 1 extension point)

-Convert any statistics screen possible using charting JavaScript libraries like D3, C3 or Google Charts, or find a Ruby gem that can assist.
-Specifically:

-- Merchant stats, pie chart about percentage of total inventory sold
-- include a chart broken down by month for sales
-- on `/merchants`, include a statistical pie chart showing the total sales on the whole site, and each merchant with fulfilled items on completed orders is shown in the pie chart
+#### Implementation Guidelines

+1. Test this work very thoroughly at a model level
+1. At a minimum, create a CSV view (make a view like existing_customers.csv.erb) and then `expect(page).to have_content()` should work well for feature tests; do not create an HTML-based view of the data.
+1. Ideally, make the link to the CSV immediately download the CSV files; this complicates feature testing

 #### Mod 2 Learning Goals reflected: